Koda Kumi: 2024–present: Unicorn

+Artistry

+Koda's musical style is varied; although she is known for her pop/R&B style and signature power ballads, her discography also spans to rock, hip-hop, electropop, and dance genres.

-Koda has even explored the themes of sexuality and taboos in her lyrics.
-While listening to the music of "But", the first thing that came to Koda's mind was homosexuality.
-Regarding the theme of homosexuality, Koda said in an interview: "I'm the type of person who thinks that [in a relationship] it doesn't matter what sex the other person is.
+Koda has explored themes of sexuality and taboo throughout her career.
+While listening to the music of "But", the first thing that came to Koda's mind was homosexuality; the singer later stated in an interview: "I'm the type of person who thinks that [in a relationship] it doesn't matter what sex the other person is.
 No matter who they are, it doesn't change the 'I love this person' feeling, does it?"
-The video for "Taboo" portrayed homosexuality and other "taboo" subjects to deliver Koda's message of "there really is no such thing as a taboo".
-She also said of "Taboo"'s themes, "Instead of trying stuff out and experiencing it, we put up a 'No' sign, we never try to break the taboos" and "Sometimes we shouldn't retreat into safety, we should have courage to do things.
-Those are the feelings kin the song."
-Such themes are also present in her music videos: she has incorporated her "sexy" image into her videos since "Crazy 4 U" through sexually charged dances and skin-baring outfits.
-The video of "Ima Sugu Hoshii" featured two males in sexual positions, and the video of "Juicy", which also featured sexual posturing, was censored in Taiwan.
+The video for "Taboo" portrayed homosexuality and other "taboo" subjects to deliver the message of "these things aren't really a taboo, after all".
+Such themes are present in other music videos, Koda having incorporated a more sexualised image into her videos since "Crazy 4 U"; a notable example is "Juicy", censored in Taiwan due to its erotic choreography.

 Lyrics and composition

-Since the start of her career Koda has been writing the lyrics to her songs.
-On her second studio album, Grow into One, Koda wasn't as much involved with the writing of the lyrics, as only four songs were written by her.
-Koda's control over the writing of the lyrics grew with her thirty-third single "Yume no Uta / Futari de... ".
-The single was originally intended to be a single song about "happy love", however Koda felt the melody had represented both the elements of happiness and sadness.
-She wrote the lyrics for both songs to represent the sadness and the happiness.
-In doing so Koda ended up creating two songs with the same melody.
-She remarked, "It was a first time experiment for me, but I was able to convey how happiness and sadness are two sides of the same coin."
-Koda lists Janet Jackson, Christina Aguilera, and Beyoncé Knowles as her inspirations.
-She has also stated that when she produces, she "is like a different person"; thus, she refers to herself in the third person and "looks at [herself] objectively".
+Koda has written her own lyrics since the beginning of her career.
+Koda's control over the writing of her lyrics grew with her thirty-third single; it was originally intended to be a track about "happy love", however Koda felt the melody represented both happiness and sadness.
+Ultimately, she rewrote the lyrics into two separate songs, remarking: "It was a first time experiment for me, but I was able to convey how happiness and sadness are two sides of the same coin."
+She has also stated that when she produces, she "is like a different person"; thus, she refers to herself in the third person and "looks at [herself] objectively" throughout the process.
+In 2025, Koda stated she only likes to release songs that she has strong feelings about.